gamemanual0/gm0/source/docs/awards/award-types.rst

          These sheets used to be submitted separately, but the contents are now part of the Engineering Portfolio, and therefore has to fit with all your other Portfolio content within the 15 allowed Portfolio pages.

    Motivate Award
       The Motivate Award is one of the two outreach awards.
-It's for teams that work with their local and *FIRST* community.
+It's for teams that work with their local community.
 Unfortunately, the line between the :term:`connect award <Connect Award>` and motivate award can be vague, and most judges don't know how to differentiate which outreach falls under which award.
+Read `Connect vs. Motivate`_ for more advice on this.

-      Look at the section about differentiating connect and motivate for more advice on this.
       For both outreach awards, a Team Plan (preferably in the portfolio, but verbally-communicated is also allowed) is required.
 Refer to the section about writing a team plan for advice.

-      The key aspects to include in your portfolio and presentation for motivate is showing how all team members contribute to the success of the team, how your team is recruiting members from non-stem areas, as well as plans for fundraising, funding, sustainability, and recruitment.
+      The key aspects to include in your portfolio and presentation for Motivate is showing how all team members contribute to the success of the team, how your team is recruiting members from non-STEM areas, as well as plans for fundraising, funding, sustainability, and recruitment.

       Official Competition Manual Description
          *Sparking others to embrace the culture of STEM through FIRST!*